wenzhou01/CS362-004-U2018/projects/zhouw/README.md

-my name is Wenda Zhou, zhouw
+my name is Wenda Zhou, zhouw this is my assignment 4